 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in our consolidated financial statements and accompanying notes appearing elsewhere in this Quarterly Report.
-We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, as provided in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates."
+We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, as provided described in "Note 2 - Basis of Presentation and Summary of Significant Accounting Policies" in the section titled "Management's Discussion and Analysis of Notes to Consolidated Financial Condition and Results of Operations-Critical Accounting Estimates."
+Statements in our Annual Report.
 The results of these estimates form the basis for making judgments about the carrying values of assets, liabilities and equity, and the amount of revenue and expenses that are not readily apparent from other sources.
 Significant estimates and judgments involve revenue recognition, deferred contract acquisition costs, and the valuation of our stock-based compensation awards, among others.
 Our results of operations may be adversely affected if our assumptions change or if actual circumstances differ from those in our assumptions, which could cause our results of operations to fall below the expectations of securities analysts and investors, resulting in a decline in the market price of our Class A common stock.